Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Drywall Joint Repair

-Contractors remove damaged tape and loose compound before beginning repairs.
+Our contractors remove damaged tape and loose compound before beginning repairs.
 Paper tape works well for straight joints, while mesh tape provides superior strength for corners and high-stress areas.

-Proper joint repair requires three-coat application:
+Proper joint repair requires a three-coat application:

 - Base coat embeds tape and fills major gaps